Pebblin/Mosquito-Family-Classification/README.md

 # Mosquito-Family-Classification
-Mosquito family classification using a dataset from kaggle and a CNN/decision tree
+Mosquito family classification using a dataset from kaggle and a CNN/decision tree.
+Includes final report and python notebook used.